zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 The above example used `_highlightResult` that contains attributes highlighted based on the current query.
 This aspect of the search gives user feedback on the matching parts of the results.

 ### Add search Box
-Now that we have added results, we can start querying our index, to achieve this we need a `searchbox` widget.
+Now that we have added results, we can start querying our index, to achieve this we need a [searchBox](https://www.algolia.com/doc/api-reference/widgets/search-box/js/) widget.
 ```html
 <div id="search-box">
   <!-- SearchBox widget will appear here -->